starshaped/aubreysambor.com/src/index.md

 socialImage: ''
 ---

-My name is **Aubrey** and I love knitting, beer, coffee, and web development.
+My name is Aubrey and I love CSS, knitting, beer, and coffee.

 I code during the day and make my own yarn, write in my journal, and cook tasty food in the evenings.